reduxjs/redux/docs/api/compose.md

 #### Arguments

 1. (*arguments*): The functions to compose.
 Each function is expected to accept a single parameter.
 Its return value will be provided as an argument to the function standing to the left, and so on.
+The exception is the right-most argument which can accept multiple parameters, as it will provide the signature for the resulting composed function.

 #### Returns